U.S. natgas futures up 2% on lower output, record LNG exports

 But after European gas futures TRNLTTFMc1 soared to an all-time high over $106 per million British thermal units (mmBtu) on Monday, traders got over their worries about supplies and started to take profits as gas flows from Russia remained high and LNG imports poured in from around the world.
 NG/EUO/R

-In their most volatile couple of weeks ever, European futures were on track to drop by a record 39% this week after soaring by a record 122% last week.
+With volatility running at an all-time high, European futures were on track to drop by a record 35% this week after soaring by a record 122% last week.

 Before Russia's invasion, the United States worked with other countries to ensure gas supplies, mostly from LNG, would keep flowing to Europe.
 Russia usually provides around 30% to 40% of Europe's gas, which totaled about 16.3 billion cubic feet per day (bcfd) in 2021.

-That put the contract on track to fall about 6% this week after it rose about 12% last week.
+That put the contract down about 6% this week after it rose about 12% last week.

 U.S. gas futures remain shielded from record European prices because the United States has all the fuel it needs for domestic use and the country's ability to export more LNG is limited by capacity constraints.